VRConservation/geosp-draft/04_python.md

 ## Sentinel-2 Data

 Let's look at a simple example from a github [gist](https://gist.github.com/alexgleith/dc49156aab4b9270b0a0f145bd7fa0ce) posted by Alex Leith.
-Note when programmers say to uncomment a line, in python it means removing the hashtag before the command, or click on the line and hit control or command /.
+Note when programmers say to uncomment a line, in python it means removing the hashtag before the command, or click on the line and hit control or command plus back slash (/).

 Install the dependencies:

 ```python
 # Uncomment line below to install pystac and odc